Minerva's Drawing Studio

 For the past twenty-five years the studio was sustainable, but two years ago it had to relocate from SoHo to Chinatown.
 It now runs at a deficit of $40K a year.
 New York’s inflated real estate market Downtown has driven out hardware stores, laundromats, and mom-and-pop stores.
 Not only are prices high, but owners require massive guarantees to protect their investments.

-A combination of donations from Minerva's friends and artists and students as well as sales of her drawings and vintage paintings has seen her through the first two years that the studio was on Broome Street; but she was late in making some payments.
-Raising money was a slow and exhausting task, so this year Minerva is asking your help as she turns to crowd-sourcing to keep her studio alive and vibrant.
+A combination of donations from Minerva's friends and artists and students as well as sales of her drawings and vintage paintings saw her through the first two years that the studio was on Broome Street; but she was late in making some payments.
+Raising money was a slow and exhausting task, so last year Minerva asked your help as she turned to crowd-sourcing to keep her studio alive and vibrant.
 The goal listed above reflects $25K that was donated last year.
 This year's goal is $42K, $11K of which has been donated already.

 No donation is too small.
 Minerva's Drawing Studio is counting on many small donations from around the world to see it through.